Best proxy servers for privacy: 9 trusted picks in 2025

 Pricing: From $3.49/GB (Residential Proxies)

-Personal experience: I tried MarsProxies on a friend’s recommendation while managing a small Reddit research task.
-It was my first time using sneaker-focused proxies, and I was surprised how easy it was to plug into tools like Multilogin.
+I tried MarsProxies on a friend’s recommendation while managing a small Reddit research task.
+It was my first time using sneaker-focused proxies, and I was surprised by how easy it was to plug into tools like Multilogin.
 I didn’t use it for automation, but it handled session switching well.

 4. Best proxy servers for privacy by use cases